What is the Arkansas Grow Healthy Study?

 - Marketing healthy foods to young children

 - Training new educators in childhood obesity issues

-- We are re-launching the Arkansas Farm to School Google Group!
-This will provide a way for anyone interested in, or working on farm to school in Arkansas to share resources, announcements, and needs with the farm to school community.
+- Join the Arkansas Farm to School Google Group!
+This group provides a way for anyone interested in, or working on farm to school in Arkansas to share resources, announcements, and needs with the farm to school community.
 Anyone can post to the group once you sign up.
 To sign up, e-mail Andrew Carberry at firstname.lastname@example.org with 'Google Group' in the subject.